C4lm3l/-Uno/README.md

 First project while learning Python
 Learning how to code!
 # About this project
 This is my first project.
-I'm learning python and intergratinng it by building small projcts to improve my skills.
+I'm learning python and building small projects to improve my skills.
-#Cammy
+# Tech used
+-Python
+#Author
+Cammy